PennyLaneAI/pennylane/doc/introduction/returns.rst

       :ref:`Torch <torch_interf>` interface, which could unlock additional features and performance benefits!

-    * You are returning differently-shaped quantities together, such as :func:`~.expval` and :func:`probs() <pennylane.probs>`.
+    * You are returning differently-shaped quantities together, such as :func:`expval() <pennylane.expval>` and :func:`probs() <pennylane.probs>`.
 For example, the following code is compatible with version 0.29 of PennyLane but will raise an error in version 0.30.0 and above:

       .. code-block:: python